harsha-bhat/mongo-puppeteer-scraper/README.md

 `npm start`

-4. Screenshots will be placed into output directory.
+4. Screenshots will be placed into output directory and the mongo collection `outputs` will have the image paths.

 <b>Settings: </b>